 Castle Hill High School offers a broad, balanced, relevant and differentiated curriculum.
 The school’s Special Educational Needs and Disability (SEND) Policy underpins practice and is reviewed annually.
 Central to all we do are positive partnerships with all stakeholders but particularly between students, staff and parents.

-All students who attend Castle Hill have either a Statement of Special Educational Needs, drafted under Statutory Procedures, or an Education Health & Care Plan.
+All students who attend Castle Hill have an Education Health & Care Plan.
 Applications to the school are made through the Local Authority Statutory Assessment Team.
 All advice-givers will have supported such a request.
 The final decision is made after consultations between the parents, child, school and Local Authority.
 If all agree then a place is offered.

 The Local Authority Assessment & Review Officer who handles our admissions is Ashleigh Sutcliffe who can be contacted via:

 0161 474 2525

 Transition arrangements (Year 6 to Year 7)

 The transition from primary to secondary school can be worrying for any child (and parent!).
 At Castle Hill we aim to make this transition as smooth as possible.
 Here's what to expect:

 Year 5 or Year 6 All students and parents/carers will be expected to visit school for a look around at least once during Year 5 or Year 6.